 LULP is helping to make Boise State an international name!
 Last year Boise State and our research appeared in several Italian newspapers, including the national newspaper La Stampa, no less than 7 times.

 Using different technologies we are able to see archaeological features below the ground without the need to dig.
 By layering the results of the different techniques, we are able to get the most complete, dynamic map of the ancient city.
 Our last two seasons in the field have already yielded promising information from two technologies: electrical resistivity and drone survey.
 Now we want to use Ground Penetrating Radar (GPR) to expand our knowledge of the site.
 We know it has real potential: last year, we ran a limited trial run that showed promise.
 You can see what the GPR recovered in the image below: evidence of an ancient house, roads, and other structures.

 In fact, we have already been able to add more than 1/4 square mile of information to Libarna's map.
-You can see our contributions highlighted in red.
 Imagine how much more of Libarna's map we'll be able to fill in with GPR data!

 Your contribution will go towards the costs of renting and running a GPR machine for our 4-week season this July!

 LULP has an active presence on social media, including Instagram and Facebook, and a website with a blog.

 You can learn about our discoveries as we conduct our work.

 You can follow along as the students discover what life on an archaeological project is and experience Italian culture.

 You can meet the new Italian friends we make and hear about why Libarna is special to them.